alexpevzner/sane-airscan/README.md

 entries into the configuration file:
 ```
 [debug]
-trace = ~/airscan/trace
+trace = ~/airscan/trace ; Path to directory where trace files will be saved
 ```
-You may use an arbitrary directory path, assuming you have enough rights to create and write such a directory.
+You may use an arbitrary directory path, assuming you have enough rights to create and write this directory.
 The directory will be created automatically.

 2. Reproduce the problem.
 Please, don't use any confidential documents when problem is being reproduces, as their content will be visible to